erich666/NormalTextureProcessor/README.md

 This C++ project examines normal textures (i.e., textures for applying bumps to surfaces), checking them for validity, and cleaning them up or converting them as desired.

 ## Installation
-Develop on Windows 10 on Visual Studio 2022.
-You might be able to compile it elsewhere, as it's ultimately command-line driven.
+Develop on Windows 10 on Visual Studio 2022 (double-click NormalTextureProcessor.sln, build Release version).
+You might be able to compile and run it elsewhere, as the program is purely command-line driven, no graphical user interface.

 ## Usage
 This system has a few major functions: analyze normal textures for what type and how good a normal texture they are, clean up textures that have problems, and convert from one normal texture type to another.
 Currently the system is limited to reading in 8-bit PNG and TGA (Targa) textures.
 I may add 16-bit PNG support at some point.